How to Remove Duplicates in Excel [14+ Different Methods]

 For example, Array(2, 3) will remove duplicates based on columns 2 and 3 in a specified data range.
 Array(5, 1, 3) will remove duplicates based on columns 1,3, &5.
 Here you don’t need to maintain the order.

-4.3 VBA Code to Remove Duplicates from an Excel Table
+Write a VBA Code from an Excel Table

 This code will remove duplicates from an Excel Table of the active worksheet.